Original article published May 12, 2008

 Talk about Letting Go of Stuff!
 It all began with a decision that was grounded in emotion.
 I wanted to keep my parent’s house in the family.
 My two brothers and sister had neither the time, not the inclination to keep it.
 So, quite simply, I bought them out.

 The sale happened in July 2004.
 I moved into the house around September of that same year.
 Now all the time I was negotiating the sale with them, I was focused on one thing – keeping the house in our family.
-After all, it represents their dreams and hard work; that was my perspective.
+After all, at the time, I felt strongly that it represented my parent’s dreams and hard work.

 Each of the bedrooms were absolutely filled to the brim (so to speak) with stuff; but I had a plan.
 It was to start with the big stuff, and eventually make my way down to the little bitty papers, books, and other stuff.
 Here is how I did it.

 Here is where I got stuck.
-When I began to go through my Dad’s papers, hand written notes, letters to associates, pictures of family, and the tens of boxes in his office, the emotion of his passing came to the surface.
-When it did, I began to attach the emotion of love and endearment to every letter, every hand written note (even though I couldn’t read the writing), and to every little trinket in his office.
+When I began to go through my Dad’s papers, hand written notes, letters to associates, pictures of family, and the tens of boxes in his office, the emotion of his passing emerged.
+I then began to attach the emotions of love and endearment to every letter, every hand written note (even though I couldn’t read the writing), and to every little trinket in his office.
 My logic was that “someone may need this…” and that logic allowed me to hold on to it.
 So I did.

 Then one day, a friend came by to visit the house.
 While walking around and looking at all the stuff, I shared with her that I was stuck.
 She looked at me and said, “Darren, I know a guy who wrote this book that may help you.
 It is called Letting Go of Stuff®.”
 Then she laughed and left.
 I was shocked that she had the audacity to hint at the fact that I needed to let go.
 But then again, she was correct.
 I was stuck and needed to apply my own philosophy.
 So I did.

-Next is to then realize that I will go through changes, trying to make the change.
-Because we, as humans, tend to naturally resist change, when we attempt to change something about ourselves, we sometimes become our own internal change resistor.
+The second secret is to realize that I would go through changes in trying to make the change.
+We often tend to naturally resist change.
+When we attempt to change something about ourselves, we sometimes become our own internal change resistor.
 Claiming change, yet unconsciously resisting it can keep you in this two steps forward, two steps back dance with your self.

 The third secret is to manage and listen to your internal conversation.
 We all talk to ourselves.
 I believe the internal conversation is the most believed of all conversations.
 So it is easy to convince yourself that you don’t need to change, or let go of something, because you believe what you say – to you.